How to Spot a Phishing Scam

 One thing you can do today to protect your accounts is turn on two-factor authentication.
 This will make it much harder for hackers to get into your accounts even if they do obtain your password.

 But a much more complete security solution is using a password manager.
 Dashlane not only creates and stores strong passwords, but also alerts you about potential security breaches, so you can quickly change compromised passwords and secure your accounts.
-Try it for free today.
+Dashlane is also the first password manager to offer built-in, proactive phishing alerts, which provides an extra layer of protection in your desktop browser at no additional cost to Dashlane Premium, Friends & Family, Team, and Business subscribers.
+Learn more about this security-boosting feature.